 Gross monetary returns (Rs. ha-1)

-The crop yield per hectare was calculated and net profit was calculated on the basis of the market rate.
+You need to determine the total value of all revenue generated from a hectare of landwithout deducting any costs.
 Net monetary returns (Rs. ha-1)

-Net profit was calculated by subtracting cultivation cost from gross profit.
+Net profit was calculated by subtracting cultivation cost from gross return.

 B:C Ratio (Rs. / Rs. of investment)

-The benefit-cost ratio calculated by dividing the net returns (Rs. ha-1) by the total cost of cultivation (Rs. ha-1) by the total cost of cultivation.
-By using the formula given by Perin et al. (1979).
+The benefit-cost ratio was calculated by dividing the net returns (Rs. ha-1) with the total cost of cultivation (Rs. ha-1) using the formula given by Perin et al. (1979).

 B:C = Net returns (Rs. ha-1)Total cost of cultivation (Rs. ha-1)